 Susan Kandel Kandel (an ex-editor of an art magazine and an ex-teacher of college-level art theory and history) writes the Cece Caruso Mystery Series which has, as its sleuth, an author who writes biographies of mystery writers… dead mystery writers, that is!

-Tonya Kappes Kappes writes the Divorced Divas Mystery Series, which takes place in Kentucky.
+Tonya Kappes (aka Maymee Bell) Kappes writes the Divorced Divas Mystery Series, which takes place in Kentucky.
 Holly Harper is the owner of the Beaded Dragonfly bead store, and a member of the Divorced Divas club.
 Kappes also writes the Magical Cures Mystery Series, the Olivia Davis Paranormal Mystery Series, the Laurel London Mystery Series, and the Beyond the Grave Series.
+As Maymee Bell she writes the Southern Cake Baker Mystery Series which features Sophia Cummings a pastry chef and owner of the For Goodness Cakes bakery in Kentucky.
+The books in this series include recipes.

 Jan Karon Her Mitford series is very cozy, but isn’t a mystery series.